Activated complex: Transition state theory

-where K is the equilibrium constant, $k_\text{B}$ is the Boltzmann constant, T is the thermodynamic temperature, and h is the Planck constant.
+where K is the equilibrium constant, k_{B} is the Boltzmann constant, T is the thermodynamic temperature, and h is the Planck constant.
 Transition state theory is based on classical mechanics, as it assumes that as the reaction proceeds, the molecules will never return to the transition state.

 Symmetry

 An activated complex with high symmetry can decrease the accuracy of rate expressions.
 Error can arise from introducing symmetry numbers into the rotational partition functions for the reactants and activated complexes.
 To reduce errors, symmetry numbers can by omitted by multiplying the rate expression by a statistical factor: